 Ken Spooner, Elmore Magazine - on This Guitar and Tonight

 Bob Margolin is a Steady Rollin’ Blues guitar player and singer who tours worldwide with his band, solo, or as a featured guest.
 He delivers original songs and the spirit of Chicago Blues that he learned onstage and recording in Muddy Waters’ band from 1973-1980.
-You can see him with Muddy and The Band in the Last Waltz film from 1976 all the way to live in the all-star 2019 Last Waltz tour.
-Bob is known for his slide guitar, powerful vocals and the sound, stories and time travel of his experiences with the legends he knew.
+You can see him with Muddy and The Band in the Last Waltz film from 1976 all the way to live in the all-star 2022 Last Waltz shows by Blackbird Presents.
+Bob is known for his slide guitar, powerful vocals and the sound, stories and time travel of his experiences and with the legends he knew.

-He was featured in the 2019 Last Waltz Tour with Warren Haynes, Don Was, Lukas Nelson, Jamey Johnson and more.
+Bob is touring now.
+The 2022 Last Waltz May shows feature Warren Haynes, Don Was, Grace Potter, Jamey Johnson, Larry Campbell and more.
 Bob also does duo shows with Jimmy Vivino, “Just 2 Guitars & 200 Stories,” intimate and entertaining.
 He plays festivals with “The Bobs of the Blues” with Bob Corritore and Bob Stroger.

 When Bob Margolin delivers a new release the blues world sits up, reaches out and takes note.
 (Iain Patience/Elmore Magazine)